Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-In this article, we explain why digitalisation makes a real difference, how it directly impacts costs and compliance, and which elements a truly effective digital waste management system must include.
+The core idea is simple: when data is traceable, waste stops being an opaque cost and becomes a manageable variable.
+In this article we explain why digitalisation makes the difference, how it affects costs and compliance, and what a genuinely effective digital waste management system must include.

 Why does waste management remain a critical issue for many companies?